 4. Acknowledge and document the sources needed.

 - Differentiate between one’s own and others’ ideas.

 - Select an appropriate documentation style and use it consistently.

 The Information Literacy Tutorial (TILT)

-Note: If you are a student who has been assigned to complete TILT as part of a course, please check Moodle before accessing it here.
-There may be links to specific TILT modules and accompanying quizzes to test what you have learned on your Moodle course page.
+Note: If you are a student who has been assigned to complete TILT as part of a course, please check Canvas before accessing it here.
+There may be links to specific TILT modules and accompanying quizzes to test what you have learned on your course page.

 Faculty can consult their Library Liaisons at CCV or Vermont Tech for more information about using TILT and other Hartness Library tools in their courses.